top of page

 The members of this small family, commonly known as either flatbugs or barkbugs, are primarily fungal feeders that live most of their life under the bark of decaying trees.
 They have a flattened body, strong legs and short antennae, which enable them to crawl into tiny crevices where they are obviously very difficult to find.
 Occasionally they may be seen on the surface or on wood debris on the forest floor, but unless you're specifically looking for them, encounters are likely to be very few and far between.

-In fact, of the seven species that have been recorded in Britain, only four are normally considered and only two of those are likely to be found in my area.
-Aradidae is quite a large family worldwide, but in Britain we have just two genera; Aneurus with two very similar species, and Aradus with five species. Â Â
+Although seven species have been recorded in Britain, only four are normally considered and only three of those are likely to be found in my area.
+There are two genera; Aneurus with two very similar species, and Aradus with five species.

-Aneurus laevis is a dark reddish-brown species, about 4-5mm long with a broad, flattened body and completely membranous wings apart from at the base.
-The forewings are developed, but the rear wings are greatly reduced effectively reducing their ability to fly.
-They occur in woodland under the bark of dead, rotting, mainly coniferous trees, which are affected by fungi.
-Aneurus avenius is extremely similar and if I happened to find a specimen from this genus, I would seek help in confirming its identity.
-They are common in England and parts of Wales, rarer further north, but are seldom recorded.
+Aneurus laevis is a dark reddish-brown species, about 4-5mm long with a broad, flattened body and completely membranous wings apart from the base.
+The forewings are fully developed, but the rear wings are greatly reduced effectively reducing the bug's ability to fly.

-Aradus depressus is the most widely distributed flatbug and the most likely to be encountered.
+Aradus depressus is more widely distributed and the most likely flatbug to be encountered in most areas.
 Unlike the two Aneurus species, the wing membrane in Aradus does not extend below the apex of the scutellum.
 Adults are brown with whitish, reddish and black markings, but are distinguished by the pale shoulders.
-It is a tad larger than the other species, at 5-6mm.
-They also occur in woodland, but are more likely to be found on native deciduous trees.
-The common name of Pale-shouldered Flatbug is often used to identify the species.
+It is a tad larger than the other species at 5-6mm.

 I've found nymphs on a couple of occasions, but have yet to see an adult.